 - • Contact one of the church staff about how you can be involved.
 We’d love to have your help.

 Once children reach high school age we encourage them to stay in church for the adult message or to help out with Godly Play.

-We also have a youth programme, once a week on a Sunday evening in the foyer of the hall.
+We also have a youth programme, every other week on a Friday evening.
 It lasts for about an hour.
 There’s something tasty to eat and a good, relevant topic to discuss.
 It is led by one of the pastors or, occasionally, by some of the parents from the church community.

 As youth programmes go it’s pretty low-key and informal but it gives the teens a chance to be themselves and really dig into topics that matter to them.